eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 In the AST file, the response of the current controller is also included, but for simplicity (and that I ran into numerical issues trying to simulate the step response of the AST controller) I will not include that in the analysis here.
 Also the bandwidth of the current controller will not be the limiting factor in this case, as will later be shown.

 ## Plant model
-Starting with the plant, as mentioned this is the velocity control loop, so it is the transfer function from motor torque to motor velocity.
+Starting with the plant, it is the transfer function from motor torque to motor velocity.
 This measurement is from a belt driven spindle, where only the motor encoder is available.

 From the bode plot we see that we have an integrating system with one double zero and two double poles.